-- 1. Complete and submit an Application for Admission to include a \$30 application fee. - 2.
+- 1. Complete and submit an Application for Admission. - 2.
 Submit one primary form of documentation.
-Submission of this document must be either in person or through submission of a notarized copy through U.S. mail.
-Primary forms of documentation include: an unexpired Alabama Driver's License or instruction permit; unexpired Alabama identification card; unexpired U.S. Passport; unexpired U.S. Permanent Resident Card; Resident Alien Card Pre 1977; Unexpired Driver's License or instruction permit from another state or possession that verifies lawful presence, dated 2000 and beyond; U.S. Alien Registration Receipt Card (Form I-151) prior to 1978; BIA or tribal identification card with photo; I-797 Form with expiration date; or voter identification card from a state that verifies lawful presence. - Provide all official academic transcripts and official copies of ACT and/ or SAT scores.
+Submission of this document can be either in person or electronically.
+Primary forms of documentation include: an unexpired Alabama Driver's License or instruction permit; unexpired Alabama identification card; unexpired U.S. Passport; unexpired U.S. Permanent Resident Card; Resident Alien Card - Pre 1977; Unexpired Driver's License or instruction permit from another state or possession that verifies lawful presence, dated 2000 and beyond; U.S. Alien Registration Receipt Card (Form I-151) prior to 1978; BIA or tribal identification card with photo; I-797 Form with expiration date; or voter identification card from a state that verifies lawful presence. - 3.
+Provide all official academic transcripts and official copies of ACT and/ or SAT scores.
 Incoming freshmen are expected to have completed the following high school requirements: 4 credits of English; 4 credits of mathematics to include algebra I, II, and geometry; 4 credits of science to include biology and physical science; and 4 credits of social studies. - 4.
-Provide a copy of the applicant's social security card. - 5.
-Submit a copy of the applicant's birth certificate or proof of U.S. citizenship. - 6.
+Provide a copy of the applicant's social security card. - Submit a copy of the applicant's birth certificate or proof of U.S. citizenship. - 6.
 Submit proof of registration with Selective Service (males, ages 18 through 26). - 7.
 Submit \$200 room deposit. - 8.
-Submit a copy of the applicant's immunization records as requested.
+Completion of the Magnus online health portal